syntora-tech/distributo-saas/README.md

 npx prisma init --db
 ```

-When prompted:
+This command is interactive and will prompt you to:
-1. log in to the [Prisma Console](https://console.prisma.io)
+1. Log in to the [Prisma Console](https://console.prisma.io)
-1. give a **name** to your Prisma project
+1. Select a **region** for your Prisma Postgres instance
-1. select a **region** for your Prisma Postgres instance
+1. Give a **name** to your Prisma project

-Once the command has terminated, copy the
+Once the command has terminated, copy the **Database URL** from the terminal output.
+You'll need it in the next step when you configure your `.env` file.

 <!-- Create a Prisma Postgres database instance using [Prisma Data Platform](https://console.prisma.io):